probabl-ai/skore/sphinx/api.rst

 Cross-validation report for an estimator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The class :class:`CrossValidationReport` provides a reporter allowing to inspect and
+The class :class:`CrossValidationReport` provides a report allowing to inspect and
 evaluate a scikit-learn estimator through cross-validation in an interactive way.
 The
-functionalities of the reporter are accessible through accessors.
+functionalities of the report are accessible through accessors.

 .. autosummary::
     :toctree: generated/